kubermatic/kubeone/docs/quickstart-digitalocean.md

 Now that you have infrastructure you can proceed with installing Kubernetes using KubeOne.

-Before you start, you'll need a configuration file that defines how Kubernetes will be installed, e.g. what version will be used and what features will be enabled.
-For the configuration file reference, see [`config.yaml.dist`](https://github.com/kubermatic/kubeone/blob/master/config.yaml.dist).
+Before you start you'll need a configuration file that defines how Kubernetes will be installed, e.g. what version will be used and what features will be enabled.
+For the configuration file reference see [`config.yaml.dist`](https://github.com/kubermatic/kubeone/blob/master/config.yaml.dist).

 To get started you can use the following configuration.
 It'll install Kubernetes 1.13.4 and create 2 worker nodes.
 KubeOne automatically populates information about region and size for worker nodes from the Terraform output.
 Alternatively, you can set those information manually.
 As KubeOne is using [Kubermatic `machine-controller`](https://github.com/kubermatic/machine-controller) for creating worker nodes, see [DigitalOcean example manifest](https://github.com/kubermatic/machine-controller/blob/master/examples/digitalocean-machinedeployment.yaml) for available options.